jalendport/craft-fetch/README.md

 <img src="src/icon.svg" alt="icon" width="100" height="100">

-# Fetch plugin for Craft CMS 3.x
+# Fetch plugin for Craft 4

-Utilise the Guzzle HTTP client from within your Craft templates.
+Guzzle HTTP client from within your Craft templates

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.

-## Installation

-To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require jalendport/craft-fetch

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Fetch.

-## Using Fetch

-This plugin is built to work with the standard [Guzzle request options](http://docs.guzzlephp.org/en/stable/request-options.html)
+This plugin is compatible with Craft 4 and up.

 ### Parameters